ffund/tcp-ip-essentials/lab0/1-1-setup-account.md

 If you forget these, you won't be able to access resources on GENI - so hold on to this information!

-Next, upload your public key to the SSH Keys section of your profile on the GENI portal: in the menu, click on your name, then on "[SSH Keys](https://portal.geni.net/secure/profile.php#ssh)".
+Next, upload your public key to the SSH Keys section of your profile on the GENI portal: in the menu, click on your name, then on "[SSH Keys](https://portal.geni.net/secure/profile.php#ssh)", and upload your public key to that page.

 > **Note**: If you are having trouble uploading your public key to the portal because you aren't able to find it in the file browser, you can copy it to a more convenient location and upload it from there.
 >